Support with managing your money

 That's why it's important to know what help and support is available now that could benefit you, a relative, friend or neighbour.

-If you need help to manage your money there are ways you can get support, and ways you can make it easier for the person you want to help you.
+If you need help to manage your money there are ways you can get support, and ways you can make it easier for any person you want to help you.

 This information may help if you’re thinking you need help to manage your finances now, or if you want to make it easier for others to help you in the future.